 The staff of Robert Bell & Company, believe that good management of a property begins with the preparation of the property and the initial inspection prior to letting.
 We can prepare an inventory for furnished properties but a condition report is sufficient for most unfurnished properties with a note of the principal fixtures and fittings.
 As members of a Tenants Deposit Scheme it is vital for us to have records of a property and all tenancies are completed with a Final Inspection and return of the tenants deposit (subject to any deductions).

 For the majority of residential lets an Asssured Shorthold Tenancy Agreement is used with a fixed term of six months.
 The fixed term can be longer but is usually not appropriate.
-Notice can be given at the end of the fourth month for the end of the fixed term of six months.
-The tenant may give one months notice for the end of the fixed term.
+Notice can only be given by a Landlord to a Tenant after month four has expired so really at least 48 Hours after the end of the fourth month.
+A Landlord can serve notice at any time after this date and it is no longer a requirement to serve notice on a rent day, although this is wasier from an accounting point of view.
+The tenant may give one months' notice for the end of the fixed term.
 At the end of the fixed period the tenancy becomes a monthly periodic renewal agreement and no further paperwork is required.
-The landlord however will have to give two months notice to terminate and the tenant one months notice.
-We require that both landlords and tenants give notice on or before a rent day.
 During the notice period tenants agree to allow viewings to take place for re-letting or sale of the property.
 Tenants must throughout the tenancy allow access for repair, maintenance and inspection of the property.

 Robert Bell & Company Limited have for some time now been Agents for LegalforLandlords.
 All applicants for properties are referenced on our behalf by LegalforLandlords.
 Checks are carried out and in the majority of cases, employment and previous landlord references are obtained.
 We would always add the warning that while we hope to obtain the best quality tenants, things do go wrong in peoples’ lives, like job loss, divorce/separation.
 These events are beyond the control of either a landlord or the Agent.
-For this reason we recommend all landlords obtain rent and legal protection insurance and are pleased to include a 6 month policy for landlords of managed properties.
+For this reason we recommend all Landlords obtain rent and legal protection insurance.

 Immigration declare: A Landlord must not enter into a ‘residential Tenancy Agreement’ which allows occupation of premises by any adult (not just the tenants) who is disqualified by reason of their immigration status.
 Consequently enquiries have to be made to ascertain who will be living at the property and that their immigration status is satisfactory, and records kept.
 Failure includes a fine of up to £3,000.
 Robert Bell & Company Limited can arrange the tenants immigration checks on your behalf.